Mahtab-Shabani/image-processing-exercises-and-solutions/README.md

   <summary> If you don't speak Persian, click to find out more about this repository.</summary>
   <p>

-It is a Repository for solving the exercises and projects in Image Processing and Computer Vision course.
-It contains 3 exercise folders and each folder has loads of exercises.
+It is a repository for solving the exercises and projects in Image Processing and Computer Vision course.
+It contains three exercise folders, and each folder has loads of exercises.

-exercise 1: includes imread, imwrite, peacwise-linear transformation function, bitget etc.
+Exercise 1 includes imread, imwrite, peacwise-linear transformation function, bitget, etc.

-exercise 2: filters, noises and edge detection(sobel, canny, ...)
+Exercise 2: Filters, Noises, and Edge Detection (Sobel, Canny, ...)

-exercise 3: morphology
+Exercise 3: Morphology

 </p>